privong/pymccorrelation/README.md

 ## Status

-The bootstrapping only method has been validated against the original C code, using the provided test data.
-Evaluation using perturbations currently gives different results, compared to the Curran implementation.

 The python implementation is currently significantly slower than the original C implementation.

+All three modes (bootstrapping only, perturbing only, and composite) have been tested against Curran's code using the test data provided with MCSpearman.

 ## Requirements